katebrenner/ReactNativeWhere2Pee/AwesomeProject/project-worksheet.md

 ## Change Log
  Use this section to document what changes were made and the reasoning behind those changes.
+* after getting frustrated with firebase, I set up a rails server, will go back and try to use firebase, but was concerned about timing.

 ## Issues and Resolutions
  Use this section to list of all major issues encountered and their resolution.